TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-authenticationsecurity-akv.md

 ## **Recommended Steps**

-To reference a stored credential stored in Azure Key Vault, you need to:
+To reference a stored credential stored in Azure Key Vault:

 1. Retrieve the data factory service identity
 1. Grant the service identity access to your Azure Key Vault